jrahkone/joml/README.md

 - prefix which starts with "env." are environments: for example "env.local.2" means that it overrides given settings when configuration is evaluated for envionment "local 2"
+- prefix env.foo.1 : bar means that env.foo.1 inherits all props of env.bar
 - values are strings from first '=' to end of line and trimmed
 - keys are any strings that do not contain '='
 - by escaping the line end by '\\' produces multiline values